 Fair Practices Code, preferably in the vernacular language or a language as understood by the borrower should be put up on the website of the Company for the information of various stakeholders.

 The Company shall follow the appropriate internal principles and procedures in determining interest rates and processing and other charges in line with the approved policies from time to time.

 The Company shall follow the interest rate model adopted and approved by the Board and made available on the website.
 The rate of interest and the approach for gradations of risk and rationale for charging different rates of interest to different categories of borrowers shall be disclosed in the application form and communicated explicitly in the sanction letter.

 The rate of interest shall be annualized rates so that the borrower is aware of the exact rates that would be charged to the account.

-The Company has i a built in re-possession clause in the loan agreement with the borrower which is legally enforceable.
-To ensure transparency, the terms and conditions of the loan agreement also contains provisions regarding: (a) notice period before taking possession; (b) circumstances under which the notice period can be waived; (c) the procedure for taking possession of the security; (d) a provision regarding final chance to be given to the borrower for repayment of loan before the sale / auction of the property; (e) the procedure for giving repossession to the borrower and (f) the procedure for sale / auction of the property.
+The Company has a built-in re-possession clause in the loan agreement with the borrower which is legally enforceable.
+To ensure transparency, the terms and conditions of the loan agreement also contain provisions regarding (a) notice period before taking possession; (b) circumstances under which the notice period can be waived; (c) the procedure for taking possession of the security; (d) a provision regarding final chance to be given to the borrower for repayment of the loan before the sale/auction of the property; (e) the procedure for giving repossession to the borrower and (f) the procedure for sale/auction of the property.
 A copy of such terms and conditions is made available to the borrowers.